MicrosoftDocs/power-platform/power-virtual-agents/advanced-flow.md

-## Move a flow from Default Solution to another solution (optional)
+## Optionally move a flow from Default Solution to another solution (optional)

 To be avaliable to the bots, flows must be stored in a solution in Power Automate.
 If you do not want to use **Default Solution** for this purpose, you can move your flows to another soltuion.